Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 13: Verify scheduling blocks dates that don't meet requirement

 **Expected Results:**
-- Step 1: Places management interface is displayed
-- Step 2: Place details are shown
-- Step 3: Purpose management interface opens
-- Step 4: Purpose details are entered
-- Step 5: Advance notice days are selected
-- Step 6: Purpose is created and saved
-- Step 7: Purpose is displayed
-- Step 8: Edit modal opens
-- Step 9: Days are updated
-- Step 10: Purpose is updated
-- Step 11: Schedule modal opens
-- Step 12: Date picker enforces minimum date based on notice
-- Step 13: Invalid dates cannot be selected
+When an admin signs in and navigates to the Places tab, the places management interface should be displayed.
+When a place is selected for management, place details should be shown.
+Clicking "Add Purpose" or "Manage Purposes" should open a purpose management interface.
+Purpose details including name and description should be entered in the form.
+An advance notice requirement should be set, selecting a value between 0 and 6 days.
+When saved, the purpose should be created and saved to the database.
+The purpose should appear in the place purposes list.
+When editing an existing purpose, an edit modal should open with the current purpose details.
+The advance notice requirement can be modified to a different value (0-6 days).
+When changes are saved, the purpose should be updated in the database.
+When attempting to schedule a visit with this purpose, the schedule modal should open.
+The date picker should enforce the minimum date based on the advance notice requirement (e.g., if 3 days notice is required, today + 3 days is the minimum).
+Invalid dates that don't meet the advance notice requirement should not be selectable in the date picker.

 **Actual Results:**
-- Step 1: Places management interface is displayed
-- Step 2: Place details are shown
-- Step 3: Purpose management interface opens
-- Step 4: Purpose details are entered
-- Step 5: Advance notice days are selected
-- Step 6: Purpose is created and saved
-- Step 7: Purpose is displayed
-- Step 8: Edit modal opens
-- Step 9: Days are updated
-- Step 10: Purpose is updated
-- Step 11: Schedule modal opens
-- Step 12: Date picker enforces minimum date based on notice
-- Step 13: Invalid dates cannot be selected
+Purpose management interface opened.
+Purpose created with advance notice requirement.
+Purpose displayed in list.
+Purpose edited successfully.
+Advance notice rule enforced during scheduling.
+Date picker blocked invalid dates.
+Valid dates selectable.

 **Status:** Passed